Northern California Born. Sacramento Raised. Arizona Educated. Former Los Angeles Resident. Currently in the way too hot city of Phoenix.

 I write about anything with a story worth telling.

 And I believe that the best work comes from collaboration.

 The 1 Minute Version:

-I've got experience writing B2B customer stories, breaking down marketing strategy, interviewing artists/creatives for narrative journal publication, and editing books.
+I've got experience writing B2B customer stories, breaking down marketing strategy, tailoring content for SEO, interviewing artists/creatives for narrative journal publication, and editing books.

 Additionally I have ghostwriting experience in areas like startup finance, marketing automation, customer experience, diversity in Silicon Valley and press release level whitepapers for CEOs & founders.

 I love my wife.
 Every Friday night we go to our favorite pizza place in our neighborhood and talk about our weeks.
 She's my best friend and the best damn social worker I know.
 I'm lucky she's in my life.